misiektoja/instagram_monitor/docs/usage.md

 The analysis needs the saved lists `instagram_<username>_followers.json` and `instagram_<username>_followings.json`.
 These are produced when the monitor runs in [Logged-In Mode](configuration.md#logged-in-mode-with-session-login) with follower and following fetching enabled.
 They are read from the JSON directory described in [Output Directory](#output-directory), so they resolve under `OUTPUT_DIR/json/` for a single target, `OUTPUT_DIR/<username>/json/` for multiple targets, or the working directory when no output directory is set.
 If both output layouts contain a complete pair, the newest coherent pair is used.
 This keeps analysis correct after changing between single-target and multi-target monitoring or after adding a target through the Web Dashboard.

-If the lists have not been downloaded yet, the command names the directory it searched and explains that the monitor has to run once first.
-Older saved files may contain partial lists from a private account, an interrupted download or a configured fetch limit.
-In that case the analysis covers only the saved handles and prints a note.
-Current monitoring keeps the last complete baseline instead of replacing it with a partial fetch.
-When the newest output layout is incomplete or malformed, an older complete pair is used when available and the result includes a warning.
-Otherwise malformed data or invalid usernames make that target unavailable instead of crashing the command.

-The command and Web Dashboard show complete counts for all three categories.
-Mutual accounts are count-only.
-The not-following-back and fan categories list at most the first 500 usernames alphabetically.
-This bounds terminal output, API responses and browser rendering for large accounts.

-The same analysis is available in the **Web Dashboard**.
-Use the **Follow analysis** chart button next to a configured target.
-Privacy substitutions apply to the target and relationship usernames shown in the modal.

 <a id="follower-list-source"></a>
 ## Follower List Source